Schwartz–Matsuo syndrome

 Schwartz–Matsuo syndrome (also known as Schwartz's syndrome) is a human eye disease characterised by rhegmatogenous retinal detachment, elevated intraocular pressure (IOP) and open angle of anterior chamber.

 Signs and symptoms

 Aqueous cells without the signs of uveitis, elevated intraocular pressure and rhegmatogenous retinal detachment with tears around the ora serrata are the main signs of Schwartz–Matsuo syndrome.
-Intra ocular pressure can be as high as 60–70 mm Hg and is responsive to aqueous suppressants.
-Eye pain, blurred vision, headache, nausea, or vomiting may occur due to elevated intra ocular pressure.
+Intraocular pressure can be as high as 60–70 mm Hg and is responsive to aqueous suppressants.
+Eye pain, blurred vision, headache, nausea, or vomiting may occur due to elevated intraocular pressure.
 Visual field defects, photopsia, floaters, blurring of vision etc. may occur due to retinal detachment.

 Pathophysiology

 Schwartz–Matsuo syndrome is an eye disease characterized by rhegmatogenous retinal detachment, and elevated intraocular pressure (usually in the evening) and open anterior chamber angle with presence of aqueous cells.
 Schwartz hypothesized iridocyclitis as the cause of elevated intraocular pressure, but Davidorf suggested that the elevated IOP may be due to obstruction of trabecular meshwork by pigmented cells representing photoreceptor outer segments from retinal pigment epithelium that migrate anteriorly within the aqueous humor.
 Later, Matsuo et al. isolated photoreceptor outer segments and inflammatory cells in aqueous humor and hypothesized that photoreceptor outer segments pass through the retinal break cause aqueous outflow obstruction and elevated IOP.